Woodrow Wilson: 1920 election

 Despite his medical incapacity, Wilson wanted to run for a third term.
 While the 1920 Democratic National Convention strongly endorsed Wilson's policies, Democratic leaders refused, nominating instead a ticket consisting of Governor James M. Cox and Assistant Secretary of the Navy Franklin D. Roosevelt.
 The Republicans centered their campaign around opposition to Wilson's policies, with Senator Warren G. Harding promising a "return to normalcy".
 Wilson largely stayed out of the campaign, although he endorsed Cox and continued to advocate for U.S. membership in the League of Nations.
-Harding won a landslide, winning over 60% of the popular vote and every state outside of the South.
+Harding won the election in a landslide, capturing over 60% of the popular vote and winning every state outside of the South.
 Wilson met with Harding for tea on his last day in office, March 3, 1921.
 Due to his health, Wilson was unable to attend the inauguration.

 On December 10, 1920, Wilson was awarded the 1919 Nobel Peace Prize "for his role as founder of the League of Nations".
 Wilson became the second sitting United States president after Theodore Roosevelt to become a Nobel Peace Laureate.

 Final years and death (1921–1924)

-After the end of his second term in 1921, Wilson and his wife moved from the White House to a town house in the Kalorama section of Washington, D.C.
+After the end of his second term in 1921, Wilson and his wife moved from the White House to a townhouse in the Kalorama section of Washington, D.C.
 He continued to follow politics as President Harding and the Republican Congress repudiated membership in the League of Nations, cut taxes, and raised tariffs.
-In 1921, Wilson opened a law practice with former Secretary of State Bainbridge Colby.
+In 1921, Wilson opened a law practice with former secretary of state Bainbridge Colby.
 Wilson showed up the first day but never returned, and the practice was closed by the end of 1922.
 Wilson tried writing, and he produced a few short essays after enormous effort; they "marked a sad finish to a formerly great literary career."
 He declined to write memoirs, but frequently met with Ray Stannard Baker, who wrote a three-volume biography of Wilson that was published in 1922.
 In August 1923, Wilson attended the funeral of his successor, Warren Harding.
 On November 10, 1923, Wilson made his last national address, delivering a short Armistice Day radio speech from the library of his home.

 Wilson's health did not markedly improve after leaving office, declining rapidly in January 1924.
-Woodrow Wilson died on February 3, 1924, at the age of 67.
-He was interred in Washington National Cathedral, being the only president whose final resting place lies within the nation's capital.
+He died on February 3, 1924, at the age of 67.
+The president and first lady, Calvin and Grace Coolidge, attended the funeral as did former first lady Florence Harding.
+Former first lady Helen Herron Taft represented her husband, Chief Justice and former president William Howard Taft, who was too ill to attend the service.
+Also among the 2,000 guests invited were 11 senators, many members of the House of Representatives, and several foreign dignitaries.
+Wilson was interred in Washington National Cathedral, being the only president whose final resting place lies within the nation's capital.